Bradbury & Co. Singer

 The Windsor Serial No. 21776.

 A later version of The Windsor made by The Royal Sewing Machine Co.
-Ltd probably in the late 1870's or early 1880's.
+Ltd probably in the late 1870's .

 Although the centre decal has long since gone the remaining decals are in reasonable condition with the name 'The Windsor' visible on the arm.
 This name is repeated on the brass needlebar cover along with an embossed image which represents Windsor Castle which is a Royal Palace.
 The Company name, address and the machines serial number are engraved on the cloth plate.